 The most valuable tool is right at your fingertips, and better yet, it’s free: your network.
 To help you determine a shortlist for software to solve your unique problems, we recommend reaching out to your network of fellow HR professionals to sift through the marketing jargon and sales deals and get real, candid insights on the software you’re considering.
 When we say “network,” we don’t only mean those you already know—we mean HR professionals who have experience with the software you’re considering and have no incentive to be dishonest or overly generous about their experience.
 Here’s where we recommend collecting your data.

 It’s easy to get overwhelmed with choices when choosing HR software.
 Luckily, you’re not the first to evaluate software, and you won’t be the last!
-Tap software-selecting veterans by posting on LinkedIn a list of software categories you’re looking to fill and ask for recommendations.
+Tap software-selecting veterans by posting on LinkedIn a list of software categories you’re looking to fill and asking for recommendations.
 You can use the sample copy below if you’re getting writer's block on how to ask.

 Calling all HR professionals!
 (Company name) is looking for a new (software category) solution.
 We need a solution that can accommodate (number of employees), (countries you operate out of).
 Ease of use is a priority.
 If you have experience with software in (software category) we’d greatly appreciate your recommendations and insight.
 Please weigh in with a comment.